 Perron graduated in 2004 with a B.S. in business administration with a concentration in sport management from Nichols College.
 He was a member of the varsity football team at Nichols for three seasons, starting at wide receiver for two years and at quarterback for one, setting a then school record with three TD passes in one game.
 While a part of the Bison program he contributed to teams that played in the ECAC Championship game (2000) and was the Boyd Division Champion of the New England Football Conference (2001).

-Sam Jasinski is entering his third season as a volunteer assistant coach for the Engineers.
-He assists with the defensive lineman.
+Sam Jasinski is entering his fourth season as a volunteer assistant coach for the Engineers, coaching the rush ends.

 Prior to joining the MIT coaching staff, Jasinski served as a volunteer defensive coach in youth football leagues in the Washington, D.C. area.